-I received a Bachelor of Science in Communications from Brigham Young University – Idaho in 2011.
-I received a Master of Arts in Applied Linguistics from Ohio University in 2014.
+I received a Bachelor of Science in Communications from Brigham Young University – Idaho in 2011, a Master of Arts in Applied Linguistics from Ohio University in 2014, and I received a PhD in Second Language Studies from Michigan State University in May 2018.
 My main research interest areas are language-student and teacher technology use and its impact on language learning both in and out of the classroom.
-I also have worked in areas of identity, World Englishes, implicit and explicit language knowledge, and SLA researcher statistical literacy.
+I also have worked in areas of identity, world Englishes, and implicit and explicit language knowledge.

 I have long been fascinated by the concept of knowing and speaking multiple languages.
 Since I was little, I wanted to learn another language – which I felt could be some kind of secret code.
 As I have grown and developed, I also gained a great love of new technologies and media.
 I am fascinated by the modern computer and the possibilities it provides society and individuals.
 Thus, I work at the intersection of my two fascinations – combining my love of technology with my love of language learning and teaching.

 I am originally from the Cincinnati, Ohio area and I am an avid Nintendo fan.
-I also thoroughly enjoy hiking, camping, travel, reading.
-Of course, I always enjoy fantastic tales of heroism and magical beasts.
+I also thoroughly enjoy hiking, camping, travel, and reading.
 I speak Brazilian Portuguese pretty well, and love to learn new languages and about new cultures.
-I am married to a beautiful and supportive wife, and together we have one amazing daughter.
+I am married to a beautiful and supportive wife, and together we have three amazing daughters.